Upgrading to New Version

 In the System Administration Cockpit, click the Upgrade button.

 This step takes several minutes, depending on the speed of your network connection.
-The upgrade process attempts to refresh the OS database of available software packages, and may try to download any OS package dependencies which are missing from the system and are not bundled with the .pkg file.
+The upgrade process attempts to refresh the OS database of available software packages, and may try to download any OS package dependencies which are missing from the system.

 If everything goes well, the log output at the very end should indicate that the upgrade process is done: